 Gabriela Martina on voice and brushes

-Gabriela and Maxim, two highly versatile musicians are always willing to dive into the unknown.
+Gabriela Martina and Maxim Lubarsky, two highly versatile musicians are always willing to dive into the unknown.
 Putting a new spin on familiar songs, they will take you on a journey through the roads that have never been traveled.

 Josh Rosen has performed/recorded with jazz greats Joe Lovano, Mick Goodrick, George Garzone, Greg Hopkins, Bob Moses, Stan Strickland, Phil Grenadier, John Lockwood, Dennis Irwin, Steve Slagle, Bennie Wallace, George Schuller, The Either/Orchestra and Ethiopian master musicians Mulatu Astake and Mahmoud Ahmed, among many others.